Mayflower Transit

-Mayflower Transit, LLC is an American moving company based in Fenton, Missouri.
+Mayflower Transit, LLC is an American moving company based in Saint Louis, Missouri.
 A subsidiary of UniGroup, Mayflower operates as an agent owned co-op to coordinate loads, packing, and third-party services.
 Agents are independent contractors, each focusing on a specific local area.
 While each maintains their own local and intrastate business, the co-op operates in the interstate and international service lines.